Spring 2009 - EE 381K

 Prerequisites

-This course is intended for graduate students with a background in communication
+This course is intended for graduate students.

-and Stochastic Processes will be prerequisites.
 If you dont have these

 prerequisites, you are encouraged to take these first, but may seek permission